Lauro199471/Machine-Learning/Iris_example/README.md

 ```
 # Uniqueness
 This function gets the uniqueness of the data
 @params
 * data : M x 1 Matrix , this is the data matrix

 @returns
 * uniqueClasses : M x 1 , returns the different values of data matrix
-* uniqueClasses_counts : Mx2 returns how many of that value is in Data
+* uniqueClasses_counts : M x 1, returns how many of that value is in Data

 ```Matlab
 function [uniqueClasses uniqueClasses_counts] = uniqueness(data)